jerrywithaz/react-router-extended/README.md

 # Better React Router Routing

-Centralized routing for React Router.
+Centralized and accessible routing for React Router.
 Better React Router Routing allows you to centralize your `react-router` routes in a configuration file and render nested routes with ease.
 It also provides an easy way to capture invalid routes and secure routes that require authentication.
+In addition, better react router routing ensures that your routing is accessible to users using a screen reader.

 ## Installation